Partnerships in OECD bodies

-- to Partners adhering to the Declaration on International Investment and Multinational Enterprises: as Associates in the attendant discussions they pay 7,600 euros per year.
+- Associates adhering to the Declaration on International Investment and Multinational Enterprises: 7,600 EUR

 Invitations as Participant or Associate are usually issued for open-ended periods, although exceptions may apply.
 The OECD or the Partner itself may terminate a Partner's status with a 12-months' notice.
 The OECD may also terminate this status immediately if the Partner repeatedly fails to meet its obligations, including the payment of its fees.